 Using the program is quite simple.
 As the window indicates, you press "Choose File to Update" to select a file or list of files (see IDF Version Converter / Transition File Lists) to convert.
-If doing multiple transitions using a transition file list you also press the "Choose File to Update, a browse window will appear at the bottom of which is a pulldown list for the "Files of Type".
-Select the "Text File With List of EnergyPlus Files (.lst)" (see the section IDF Version Converter / Transition File Lists for format of this .lst file) option.
+If doing multiple transitions using a transition file list you also press the "Choose File to Update, a browse window will appear at the bottom of which is a pulldown list for the"Files of Type".
+Select the "Text File With List of EnergyPlus Files (\.lst)" (see the section IDF Version Converter / Transition File Lists for format of this .lst file) option.
 Once a file is found, its version is checked and appears as the "Current Version".
 By default, the latest "New Version" will be selected by the program - you can override this by choosing a different file version as the end version.
-The "Update File" button will then be able to be selected and the conversion will be done.
-The audit from the multiple transitions will be able to be viewed once the process is complete.
-If you are doing multiple transitions (e.g., from V2.2 to V6), you can select the check box "Create Intermediate Files" and after each transition, a file for the resultant version will be created and labeled <filename>)Vx.idf (where x is an abbreviated version number).
+The "Update File" button will then be able to be viewed once the process is complete.
+If you are doing multiple transitions (e.g., from V2.2 to V6), you can select the check box "Create Intermediate Files" and after each transition, a file for the resultant version will be created and labeled <filename>)\Vx.idf (where x is an abbreviated version number).